Brave-Butters-Kelley Indexes (BBKI)

 Monthly GDP Growth is indexed to the quarterly estimates from the U.S. Bureau of Economic Analysis and consists of three components: cycle, trend, and irregular components.
 The sum of the leading and lagging subcomponents of the cycle measured in standard deviation units from trend real GDP growth is the Coincident Index.
 Similarly, the leading subcomponent of the cycle is the Leading Index when measured in standard deviation units from trend real GDP growth.

 Notes: The shaded regions in the Business Cycle Indexes figure indicate official periods of recession for the U.S. as identified by the National Bureau of Economic Research.
-The dashed line corresponds to the optimal threshold values demarcating historical U.S. expansions from recessions, as described in “A ‘big data’ view of the U.S. economy: Introducing the Brave-Butters-Kelley Indexes.”
+The dashed line corresponds to the optimal threshold values described in “A ‘big data’ view of the U.S. economy: Introducing the Brave-Butters-Kelley Indexes.”
+Coincident Index values below –1 have historically been associated with an elevated likelihood of a recession.
+Leading Index values below –1 have historically tended to signal an elevated likelihood of a recession eight months hence.

 |Monthly GDP Growth|